Tachibana Dōsetsu

-Tachibana Dōsetsu (立花 道雪), born Betsugi Akitsura (戸次鑑連), also as Bekki Akitsura, and Bekki Dōsetsu, was a Japanese samurai during the Sengoku period who served the Ōtomo clan.
+Tachibana Dōsetsu (立花 道雪), born Betsugi Akitsura (戸次鑑連), also as Bekki Akitsura, Bekki Dōsetsu, and Totsugi Akitsura, was a Japanese samurai during the Sengoku period who served the Ōtomo clan.
 A member of the Bekki clan, he was the father of Tachibana Ginchiyo and the adopted father of Tachibana Muneshige.

 He was known as one of the wisest Ōtomo retainers and was remembered for his stance against Christianity in the Ōtomo's domain.
 Dōsetsu was accounted as one of the Sanshuku of the Ōtomo clan, together with Usuki Akisumi and Yoshihiro Akimasa.

 Tachibana Dōsetsu's military career is mostly known for his being in 37 military campaigns and more than 100 engagements of smaller scale, despite half of his lower body being paralyzed, including the Battle of Tatarahama, and the brilliant defense of Kurume city.

 As a subject of mythical legends and for his personal battle prowess, Dōsetsu earned nicknames such as Hachiman incarnation (弓矢八幡), Thunder god's incarnation (摩利支天の化身), God of war from Kyushu (九州の軍神), and Dōsetsu the ogre (鬼道雪).

 Dōsetsu died from illness during a military campaign in Chikugo Province in 1585.
 His daughter Ginchiyo succeeded him as the Tachibana clan head not too long after.

 Early life

-Born with the childhood name of Akitsura, in Yoroigatake Castle, Bungo Province, Dōsetsu hailed from the Bekki clan.
+Born with the childhood name of Akitsura, in Yoroigatake Castle, Bungo Province, Dōsetsu hailed from the Bekki clan (also romanized the Totsugi clan).
 He fought his first battle leading 2,000 soldiers when he was 14 years old, replacing his sickly father who had retired from military service.
 In this campaign, Dōsetsu fought against the Ōuchi clan in Umegatake castle, Buzen Province, where he emerged victorious despite being outnumbered by around 3,000 men.

 On August 22, 1535, Dōsetsu lead an army to pacify a rebellion of the Kikuchi clan in Higo Province, where he suppressed the rebels after the battle of Kurumagaeshi, after which Dōsetsu organized 48 of his warriors to form a small elite squad nicknamed the Shiro-Taka or "White Hawks".

 In 1546, Dōsetsu and other Ōtomo clan retainers were sent with 10,000 strong troops to suppress the first rebellion of the Akizuki clan.